ducphamle2/Distributed-System-20192/chapter6/theoratical_exercises/answers_1.md

   **+**: For example, let B be the time server, and A is a server that wants to synchronize its clock to the time server.
 A sends a a message to B at T1, arrive at T2.
 B sends back a response message at T3, arrive at T4.
 Then the time skew is (T2 - T1 + T3 - T4) / 2, and A uses this time skew to adjust its local clock to match with the time server.

+  **+**: NTP servers are those around the world that have access to atomic clocks, NTP clients which are normal computers will try to synchronize the clocks through NTP servers

 **Berkeley algorithm**:

   **+**: Does not care about the exact time but care for synchronizing the local time system

   **+**: Use a time daemon that asks machines in the system for their local machine time.
 After receiving the responses from the machines, the time daemon tells the machines including itself to adjust their local time to match with each other.

+  **+**: Time daemon is a master node which is elected using the election algorithm within a set of nodes in the network, other nodes are called slaves.

 ## Question 3: